The Risks of Ignoring Dead Trees: Your Guide to Tree Felling

-Tree removal is a difficult and possibly dangerous job.
-If a tree is dying, diseased, or at risk to fall, the tree may require removal in order to protect the property and to guarantee safety.
-But how can you tell if a tree needs to be removed?
-In this article, we’ll take you through the warning signs to be looking at and guide you decide whether it’s time to call the professionals.
+Tree removal is a complex and potentially dangerous task.
+If a tree is dead, diseased, or in danger to fall, the tree might require removal in order to protect property and ensure safety.
+But how do you tell whether a tree should be cut down?
+In this article, we’ll guide you through the signs to watch out to and assist you decide when it’s time to call in experts.

-One of the evident signs that a tree must be taken down is if it is dying or dead.
-Dead trees do not have leaves and could appear lifeless.
-If a tree has no leaves or signs of new growth, it’s likely dead.
-In addition, the bark of a dead tree could be cracked, dry or peeling.
+One of the evident signs that a plant should be removed is if it’s dying or dead.
+Dead trees do not have leaves and may appear lifeless.
+If a tree has no leaves or any signs of growth, it’s probably dead.
+In addition, the bark of a dead tree might be dry, cracked, or peeling.

-Diseased trees could pose a danger to other plants and trees in the area.
-Common signs of disease on trees are the appearance of yellowing leaves, wilted branches, and the growth of mushrooms at the root and the top.
-If you suspect your tree may be diseased it is important to have it inspected by a certified arborist.
+Trees with diseases can pose a threat to other trees and plants in the area.
+The most common signs of disease in trees include yellowing leaves, wilted branches, and mushrooms growing at the base of the tree.
+If you suspect that your tree may be diseased, it’s important to have it examined by a certified arborist.

 Leaning Trees